DevExpress/devextreme-documentation/api-reference/20 Data Visualization Widgets/dxPieChart/1 Configuration/annotations/annotations.md

         }]

-When a user long-presses an annotation or hovers the mouse pointer over it, the **PieChart** displays a [tooltip]({basewidgetpath}/Configuration/annotations/#tooltipEnabled).
+The **PieChart** displays a [tooltip]({basewidgetpath}/Configuration/annotations/#tooltipEnabled) when a user long-presses an annotation or hovers the mouse pointer over it.

 Objects in the **annotations[]** array configure individual annotations.
-To specify options common for all annotations, use the [commonAnnotationSettings]({basewidgetpath}/Configuration/commonAnnotationSettings/) object.
+To specify options that apply to all annotations, use the [commonAnnotationSettings]({basewidgetpath}/Configuration/commonAnnotationSettings/) object.
 Individual settings take precedence over common settings.

 #####See Also#####
 - [customizeAnnotation](/Documentation/ApiReference/Data_Visualization_Widgets/dxPieChart/Configuration/#customizeAnnotation)